Character sheet for Blade II.

 - Obviously Evil: Wait, you mean the aggressive, cold hearted skinhead played by Ron Perlman was planning to turn on the Blade the minute the Reapers were gone?

 - Politically Incorrect Villain: Makes a racist comment to Blade.
-In one of the commentaries, Guillermo del Toro outright calls him a Nazi.Reinhardt: "Can you blush?"
+In one of the commentaries, Guillermo del Toro outright calls him "a Nazi" — ironic considering Ron Perlman, who played Reinhardt, is Jewish himself.Reinhardt: "Can you blush?"

 - Suicidal Overconfidence: Throughout the film, he's shown as more competent than a nameless Mook but far from anything resembling a great fighter, with the only reason he isn't killed much earlier by the Reapers due to dumb luck or help from other members of the Blood Pack.
 Still, he thinks he can take Blade on one-on-one even after watching him slaughter all of his goons in just a few seconds.
 Blade kills him pretty much effortlessly.